'The Wit(t) is in the Word and in the Works'

 Working with Wit(t)

-And with others ;-) I firmly believe in the power of getting things done together.
-That, even though we all might be individuals in ur own way, that, by working together, we are capable of achieving really great things.
+together, we are capable of achieving really great things.
 There is no way I can handle each project by myself - even though I have made the mistake of thinking I could, more than once in the past.
 I do rely on other people's skills and talents to get those things done I can't.
 That also provides me with an opportunity to work with other creatives, other entrepreneurs, and I can learn a lot from them too.

 My motto: